 With so many analytic platforms and even more metrics — ensure you are getting valuable insights by focusing on how rather than who.
 Heat maps, visual analytics and session recorders give you access to view the user’s actions down to the last click and scroll.
 Build great UX by paying attention to patterns and intercepting problem areas.

 Pinpointing where your user got lost, became frustrated or gave up gives you a huge advantage implementing a solution.

 5. Test Usability with Real Users

-Usability testing is the best way to get feedback during the design process and ensure your product has great UX.
+Usability testing is the best way to get feedback during the design process and ensure your product has great user experience.
 Conduct sessions in-person, where you can observe body language and ask follow-up questions.
 Remember, users don’t always understand their own behavior.

 Whether you are improving upon tried and true design standards or creating something entirely new — the way humans interact with your product might surprise you.
 Come with an open mind, and remember there is always room for growth.